Denglong (mythology)

-The Dēnglóng (蹬龙 (蹬龍)), or Wàngtiānhǒu (望天吼), Cháotiānhǒu (朝天吼), or simply Hǒu (犼) is a Chinese legendary creature.
+The Dēnglóng (蹬龙 (蹬龍)), or Wàngtiānhǒu (望天吼), Cháotiānhǒu (朝天吼), or simply Hǒu (犼) is a Chinese legendary creature that is sometimes described as a half-dragon and half-dog.

 History

+Some legends list Denglong as one of the sons of the Dragon King, and it is associated with guardianship.

+Denglongs are featured on top of Huabiaos, including one inside of and one outside of Tiananmen Gate.
+The Denglong inside the gate is named Wangdigui (expecting the emperor to come back soon) and faces North, indicating the emperor should not get distracted by the scenery outside the palace and should instead return to manage the state affairs.
+The Denglong outside the gate is named Wangdichu (expecting the emperor to go out) and faces South, indicating the emperor should frequently leave the palace to stay aware of public issues.

-Legend has it that Denglong is one of the sons of the Dragon King, and has the habit of guarding.
-Used on Huabiaos, it symbolises sending the will of heaven to humans, and delivering the conditions of the people to the heavens.
-There is also legend that says Avalokiteśvara rides on a Denglong, thus the name Chaotianhou.
+Some Buddhist legends say that the Denglong is one of the Naga King's sons and is the mount of the Boddhistava Avalokiteśvara, thus the name Chaotianhou.

 In Accounts of Marvels (述异记 (述異記)), it recounts Denglong as a creature from East China Sea, it can eat the brains of dragons, hover in mid-air, and is very fierce.
 When it is in a fight with a dragon, it spews flames for few dozens of feet, and defeats the dragon.
 In the 25th year of Kangxi, during the summer, 3 Jiaolong and 2 dragons were sighted fighting one Denglong, and after killing a dragon and two Jiaolong, the Denglong was killed and fell to a valley.
 It was ten or twenty feet long, resembled a horse, and had scales.
 After it died, the scales went up in flames, and thus was a Denglong.

 Characteristics

-The Denglong has ten characteristics that resembles animals: horns like a deer, head like a camel, ears like a cat, eyes like a shrimp, mouth like a donkey, hair like a lion, neck like a snake, belly like a Shen, scales like a koi, front paws like an eagle, and rear paws like a tiger.
+The Denglong is said to have ten characteristics that resembles animals: horns like a deer, head like a camel, ears like a cat, eyes like a shrimp, mouth like a donkey, hair like a lion, neck like a snake, belly like a Shen, scales like a koi, front paws like an eagle, and rear paws like a tiger.